 The Maryland EIP offers four services to support individuals, families, and professionals who may encounter early psychosis:

-All EIP initiatives may be contacted through our toll free number or e-mail.
+All EIP initiatives may be contacted through our centralized contact line or e-mail.
 A trained specialist is available to guide you toward the appropriate services.
 For more information on accessing services offered through the EIP, watch this short video.

 The Outreach and Education arm of the Early Intervention Program is working to expand the reach of education and related informational resources to diverse stakeholders across Maryland.